VirgilSecurity/demo-backend-java/README.md

 Now, use your client code to make a request to get a JWT from the sample backend that is working on http://localhost:3000.

-Verify your server with a command
+You can verify the server with a command:

 ```
 $ curl -X POST -H "Content-Type: application/json" \